knime/knime-sdk-setup/README.md

 Each release line of KNIME Analytics Platform corresponds to a branch named `releases/{YYYY-MM}` where the date is the date of the first public release of that particular release line.
-For example, KNIME Analytics Platform 5.1.0 was released in July 2023, so its corresponding release line branch is `releases/2023-07`.
+For example, KNIME Analytics Platform 5.5.0 was released in June 2025, so its corresponding release line branch is `releases/2025-06`.
 That branch will _also_ receive all bugfix commits slated for that particular release line after the initial `.0` release.
 Note that, consequently, these branches might contain unreleased (bugfix) changes.

 Each public release is assigned a tag consisting of the product (`analytics-platform/`) and the version identifier `major.minor.bugfix`.
-For example, repositories containing code which is released as part of KNIME Analytics Platform version 5.1.0 have the tag `analytics-platform/5.1.0`.
+For example, repositories containing code which is released as part of KNIME Analytics Platform version 5.5.0 have the tag `analytics-platform/5.5.0`.

 To summarize: